Vulie13/Designing-and-Securing-a-Cloud-Infrastructure-using-AWS/README.md

 Figure 2.Region

-4.3 Setting up AWS Virtual Network
+## Step 2:  Setting up AWS Virtual Network

 In Figure 3, a VPC is created to serve as a logical virtual network that makes it possible to launch other AWS resources within it.
 The IPv4 Classless Inter Domain Routing (CIDR) network block for this VPC is 10.0.0.0/16.
 This subset can be used to construct subnets.